 Instagram is no stranger to occasional outrages.
 The Facebook-owned company has faced multiple huge outrages in recent times.

 You can go to Downdetector and search for Instagram.
 If you witness heavy server downspikes (which you will), it’s an issue from Instagram’s side.

 You don’t have to do anything now.
 Let Instagram fix the issue from their side and get the latest updates from the company on other social media platforms.

 If you deal with huge RAW image files to upload on Instagram, the service might not let you post them.

 Instagram compresses the media upload size, but it may throw an error when dealing with large image files.
-You need to reduce photo file size on iPhone or desktop.
+You must reduce photo file size on your iPhone, Android, or desktop.

-Step 1: Open the Settings app on iPhone.
+Step 1: Open the Settings app on your iPhone.